Message about use of cookies

 Invitations to Tender (ITT)

-• introductory information such as the background to the contract, details of what is required in the SSQ, the criteria to be used to select the winning company, the date and time by which the tender must be submitted via Delta, information on how and deadline to submit queries and a contact point for any site visits (if appropriate)
+• Introductory information such as the background to the contract, criteria to be used to select the winning company, date and time by which the tender must be submitted via Delta, information on how and deadline to submit queries and a contact point for any site visits (if appropriate)

-• either a draft contract document (terms & conditions) or we will state the form of contract to be used
+• Either a draft contract document (terms & conditions) or we will state the form of contract to be used (see our Terms and conditions of working with us page)

-• a response form on which the tender should be submitted, and a non-collusion/ prevention of corruption certificate which must be signed by the company and returned with their tender
+• A response form on which the tender must be submitted, and a non-collusion/ prevention of corruption certificate which must be signed by the company and returned with their tender

 Tender returns, evaluation and award of contract

-• after the closing date and time, the tender documents are all opened on Delta, at the same time, in the presence of at least two of our officers (we are unable to accept any late tenders because once the deadline passes the tender is locked on Delta and submission of tenders becomes impossible.
-It is therefore vital that you submit your tender on time)
+• After the closing date and time, tender documents are all opened on Delta, at the same time.
+(We are unable to accept any late tenders because once the deadline passes the tender is locked on Delta and submission of tenders becomes impossible.
+It is therefore vital that you submit your tender on time.)

-• the submissions will be evaluated in accordance with pre-determined criteria detailed in the ITT (normally we will award the contract based on the most economically advantageous tender; which means that the award criteria will include non-financial matters such as technical merit, aesthetic and functional characteristics, after-sales service)
+• Submissions will be evaluated in accordance with pre-determined criteria detailed in the ITT (normally we will award the contract based on the most advantageous tender, which means that the award criteria will include non-financial matters such as method statements for delivery, technical merit, aesthetic and functional characteristics, after-sales service)

-• once the award decision has been made, the winning company and the unsuccessful ones will be informed at the same time (the unsuccessful firms will be informed as to how their offer scored against the award criteria, and how their scores compared to those of the winner)
+• Once the award decision has been made, the winning company and the unsuccessful bidders will be informed at the same time (the unsuccessful firms will receive copies of our assessment summaries for their bid and that of the winning bid to help them understand how their scores compared)

 Invoicing and payment terms

-We'll accept invoices by email in pdf format.
-We'll normally make payments by BACS direct to your bank account.
-If the invoice is accurate and includes a valid purchase order number we'll pay within 30 days.
+We will accept invoices by email in pdf format.
+We will make payments by BACS direct to your bank account.
+If the invoice is accurate and includes a valid purchase order number we will pay within 30 days of receiving the invoice.

-If the payment address is within our area we'll aim to pay within 10 days.
+If the payment address is within our area we'll aim to pay within 10 daysInvoices must be sent to accountspayable@west-norfolk.gov.uk.

 Our formal contracts require contractors to commit to pay their sub-contractors on the same terms that we agree with the main contractor.